The Heart of Gaming: History

 The Acton venue was closed when its lease expired, and in April 2017 the arcade reopened in the Whitgift Centre in Croydon.

 In February 2019, the venue hosted the first "Barkade", a gaming meetup for members of the furry fandom, wherein fursuiting is encouraged by attendees who own fursuits.

 In July 2019, The Heart of Gaming was once again forced to close temporarily, after talks between Croydon Council and their landlord broke down over their premises.
 The arcade was set to move into what was the Clas Ohlson store in the centre, but its game machines could not be removed from the previous venue, which was inaccessible due to a decommissioned lift.
 The Heart of Gaming re-opened at the Clas Ohlson site on 4 October 2019.

-Price Guide
+Price guide

+A day pass for adults costs £20, while a day pass for persons under age 16 costs £15.
 The cloakroom costs £1 per item.